egrund/SARSA-gridworld/README.md

 <br clear="left"/>

 The class Gridworld is implemented in the File `Grid.py`.
 The constructor gets a dictionary with the layout.
-There are some hardcoded gridworld dictionaries in the `Gridworlds.py` file(access via class variable `Gridworlds.GRIDWORLD[index]`), to use, but you can also create your own ones.
+There are some hardcoded gridworld dictionaries in the `Gridworlds.py` file(access via class variable `Gridworlds.GRIDWORLD[index]`), but you can also create your own ones.
 A Gridworld has a starting state, a terminal state (with a positive reward of 10), some other negative rewards and barriers.
 Possible actions are _up_, _down_, _left_ and _right_.